asurati/wip.src/content/post/2021-10-02-qpu-demo-nv-shader.md

 The GPU pipeline supports running in non-vertex-shading mode, or the NV mode.
 In this mode, pre-shaded vertices are presented to the pipeline.
-That is, the jobs of coordinate and vertex shader is done outside of the pipeline.
+That is, the jobs of coordinate and vertex shader are done outside of the pipeline.
 In this demo, those jobs/calculations are done by hand, to produce the pre-shaded vertices in the format expected by the mode (see the section *Shaded Vertex Format in Memory* in the specification for the layout of the